-The Beats Powerbeats 4 is the latest version of Beats’ popular line of Bluetooth sports headphones that borrows several cues from its wireless earbuds counterpart, the Powerbeats Pro.
-The Powerbeats 4 blends fashion, functionality, and fit superbly, making it one of the best sport headphones you can buy.
+The Beats Powerbeats 4 proudly borrows several cues from its true wireless cousin, the Powerbeats Pro.
+The Powerbeats 4 blends fashion, functionality, and fit superbly, putting it comfortably in contention for the best running headphones you can buy.

 Colors: White, Black, Red